tanzim-rahman/wgs-training/README.md

     docker build -t wgs .

-If you encouter an error, it is likely because **Docker Desktop** is not running.
+If you encounter an error, it is likely because **Docker Desktop** is not running.

 ### Step 4: Download the Kraken2 database

-Kraken2 is used in this pipeline to perform taxinomic classification.
-Kraken2 requires a database to be downloaded which is available at <https://benlangmead.github.io/aws-indexes/k2>.
+[*Kraken2*](https://github.com/DerrickWood/kraken2) is used in this pipeline to perform taxonomic classification.
+This requires a database available at <https://benlangmead.github.io/aws-indexes/k2>.

 We recommend downloading the **Standard-8** collection from the **July 2025** update.
 First create a directory somewhere on your computer to hold the database files.
-Next, you can download using two methods:
+Next, you can download using either of two methods:

-1. You can download directory from the website mentioned above (click on the *.tar.gz* link on the Standard-8 row) and save the file into the created database directory.
+1. You can download directory from the website mentioned above (click on the *.tar.gz* link on the **Standard-8** row) and save the file into the created database directory.
 2. If you have *curl* or *wget* available (which is not always true for Windows systems), open a terminal inside the created database directory and run:

         curl -o k2_standard_08_GB_20250714.tar.gz https://genome-idx.s3.amazonaws.com/kraken/k2_standard_08_GB_20250714.tar.gz

-For the latter method, you can, of course, use *wget* instead of *curl*.
+    For the latter method, you can use *wget* instead of *curl*.

+        wget k2_standard_08_GB_20250714.tar.gz https://genome-idx.s3.amazonaws.com/kraken/k2_standard_08_GB_20250714.tar.gz

-When download is complete using either method, you will see a *k2_standard_08_GB_20250714.tar.gz* file (the name can be different if you have downloaded a different database).
+After downloading has been completed using either method, you will see a *k2_standard_08_GB_20250714.tar.gz* file (the name can be different if you have downloaded a different database).
 To extract the database, open a terminal in the downloaded directory and run:

     tar -xvzf k2_standard_08_GB_20250714.tar.gz
-    rm k2_standard_08_GB_20250714.tar.gz

 If you **DON'T** have *tar* available (on older versions of Windows), you can perform this step after the Docker container has been started.

+Once database extraction is done, you may remove the *k2_standard_08_GB_20250714.tar.gz* file in order to preserve storage space.

 ### Step 5: Start a Docker container